This post may contain affiliate links. Read the full disclosure here.

 I think it’s safe to say everyone needs a good soft pretzel recipe!
 Adults and kids alike enjoy them and they are surprisingly easy to make.

 With a combination of sweet buttery flavor and tangy sourdough, these homemade pretzels taste so much better than the store-bought versions.

 A stand mixer will make the process super simple but if you don’t have one you can mix and knead the dough by hand.

-Once you've mastered this simple recipe, give my lemon poppy seed soft pretzel bites a try.
+Once you’ve mastered this simple recipe, give my maple cinnamon bagels a try.